Grand game: Boston's 2 slams lead 9-5 ALCS win over Astros

 UP NEXT

 There’s a day off Sunday before Houston’s José Urquidy makes his first start this postseason in Game 3 Monday.
-The Red Sox have yet to name their starter.
+The Red Sox have yet to name their starter but should have starters Nick Pivetta and Eduardo Rodriguez available after neither were needed in the first two games.

 More AP MLB: https://apnews.com/hub/MLB and https://twitter.com/AP_Sports.